aoijs/aoi.panel/README.md

     interaction:"./interactions"//interactions folder
 })
 panel.loadPanel()//Load The Panel
 panel.onError()//Will detect errors, and send it to aoi.panel's error page.

-bot.onMessage() //Will detect messages, and send it to aoi.js core to send messages.
 ```
 ## We also support aoi.js v6 and discord.js v13.